Azeved00/.files/README.md

 Feel free to take what you want
 Have fun!

 ## Things to Remember!
 1. Installation is done trough `install.sh` @ the repo root
-2. When opening neovim for the first time dont forget to use :PlugInstall to update plugins
+2. When opening neovim for the first time dont forget to use :PlugInstall to update plugins -> trying to automate this
-3. install SpaceMono Nerd font (bold or regular) to have all icons
+3. install SpaceMono Nerd font (bold or regular) to have all icons -> trying to automate this

 ## Things that are missing!